 Moshe Feldenkrais developed his method in the mid-1940s after suffering a crippling knee injury.
-He found he could teach himself (and others) to align, stabilize and move better based on the neuroplasticity of the brain for learning to function better.
-Through guided positions and movement with self-awareness, a student engages their senses to refine their ease in an activity.
-People develop expanded awareness to find better choices for movement, action and life.
+He found he could teach himself and others to align, stabilize and move better based on the neuroplasticity of the brain through attention for learning to function better.
+Through guided positions with slow movements using self-awareness, a student engages their senses to refine their ease in an activity.
+People who use this method can develop expanded awareness to find better choices for movement, action and life.

 I find there are 3 major Principles in the Feldenkrais Method® that yield the magical results of ease in movement:

 - Sense Your Bones: The bones are the most solid and stable support in the body.
 Once you can sense where your bones are and how your bones connect and stabilize your body on the ground or to a point of contact, the entire body responds to the sensation of support.
 Sometimes instant relaxation occurs simply by “sensing your bones” alone!
 Sensing the position of one’s bones during movement and rest (interoception) helps the internal mapping of orienting where you are in space (proprioception.)
 This awareness of your bones helps refine and improve movement by using the bones as consistent landmarks for guidance, alignment and builds a sensory map for movement.